 It’s Not Me.
 It’s You.

 Dan seems okay, but even he does some weird stuff when Alex’s actions freak him out.
 He breaks into her apartment and he tries to strangle her.
-He does make one half-hearted attempt at contacting the police, who respond in classic movie cop fashion: They under-react.
-This is really interesting; when men have stalkers, they play up the nonchalance, even when the stalker proves to be very unstable.
+He makes one half-hearted attempt at contacting the police, who respond in classic movie cop fashion: They under-react.
+This is really interesting; when men have stalkers, they play up the nonchalance, even when the stalker proves to be unstable.